regdocs/Charity/README.md

 - `PRIVATE` Custom react

 ## Contribution
 This is an abandoned project.
-In case you'd like to revive it using Golang / Node.js, find me on Discord at `Anathema#3633` or reach me out via [mail](mailto:jay.dnb@outlook.in).
+In case you'd like to help me revive it using Golang / Node.js, find me on Discord at `Anathema#3633` or reach me out via [mail](mailto:jay.dnb@outlook.in).

 ## Invite link
 [Tap to invite Charity#2894 to your guild.](https://discord.com/api/oauth2/authorize?client_id=838831095730143283&permissions=8&scope=bot)